- Agriculture Guidance

 Development Process and Timeline

 The GHG Protocol began investigating these questions through initial scoping roundtables in December 2010 with energy experts in Washington DC, London, and Mexico City.
-Technical Working Groups have formed around specific issue areas, and are currently developing drafts which will be available for public comment in early 2013.
-Final publication of the Guidelines is scheduled for late Spring, 2013.
+Final publication of the Guidelines is scheduled for Fall 2014.

 If you are interested in learning more about the work or joining a Technical Working Group, please contact Mary Sotos at email@example.com.